 Just like any transition, change is scary and uncomfortable for everyone.
 It might take a few weeks to feel completely adjusted.

-Talk through concerns with your kids and let them know that whatever they are feeling is normal and OK.
-There’s a lot of positive that comes out of the more routine-based schedule of the school year even though it might be hard to let go of summer.
+Talk through concerns with your kids and let them know that whatever they’re feeling is normal and OK.
+Even though it might be hard to let go of summer, there’s a lot of positivity that comes out of the more routine-based schedule during the school year.